 - Gear or product roundup featuring affiliate links and honest mini-reviews

-- Expert roundup where you share real advice from trusted voices in your niche
+- Expert roundup sharing real advice from trusted voices in your niche

 Roundup posts help your readers find what they need in one place.
-And they help your content go the distance!
+And they put your existing content back to work.

-Say you want to create a “Top 10 Weeknight Dinners” roundup.
-Without a WordPress roundup plugin, you’re:
+Take a “Top 10 Weeknight Dinners” roundup.
+Without a roundup plugin, you’re:

 - Hunting down links